top of page

 Latið meg ei á FrÃsaland fordervast!
 And the murder of a bishop

 Latið meg ei á FrÃsaland fordervast!
-'Do not let me perish in Friesland!'
-A cry-out of a Faroese young woman when she was being...
+This is the Faroese language, and its translation is: 'Do not let me perish in Friesland!'
+It is a...

 Hans Faber